tiebingzhang/nildb/README.md

 NIL Key/Value database

-KISSDB is about the simplest key/value store you'll ever see, anywhere.
+NILDB is about the simplest key/value store you'll ever see, anywhere.
 It's written in plain vanilla C using only the standard string and FILE I/O functions, and should port to just about anything with a disk or something that acts like one.

+NILDB is based on [KISSDB](https://github.com/adamierymenko/kissdb), with significant update to reduce file size and improve efficiency, and also added the capability to delete entries.

 It stores keys and values of fixed length in a stupid-simple file format based on fixed-size hash tables.
 If a hash collision occurrs, a link list